 Energy Star = Efficiency and Savings!

 Thanks to advances in technology, today’s ENERGY STAR qualified windows, doors, and skylights offer greater savings than ever before.
-Replacing old windows with ENERGY STAR qualified windows lowers household energy bills by 7-15 percent.
+Replacing old windows with ENERGY STAR qualified windows can lower household energy bills by up to 7-15 percent.
 Lower energy consumption also reduces greenhouse gas emissions from power plants and shrinks a house’s carbon footprint.

 Certified by an independently accredited agency for quality and energy performance, ENERGY STAR® windows can reduce condensation and outside noise, reduce heating costs, protect from sun damage and fading, and increase comfort by regulating temperature in hot and cold seasons.

 They are an excellent long-term investment in comfort and value for your family and your home.